Schizophrenia Spectrum and Other Psychotic Disorders - Public Safety Medicine

 • absence of impairing symptoms in the past 2 months

-• if requested by the police physician, an evaluation by a doctoral-level mental health provider acceptable to the police physician, who under-stands the functions and demands of police work
+• if requested by the police physician, an evaluation by a doctoral-level mental health provider acceptable to the police physician, who understands the functions and demands of police work

 • adherence to treatment and ongoing evaluations